captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 She was a delivery woman; she came in with a handcart full of packages.

+---

 She was an old-school butch.

 ---

 ## SMALL ALISON:
-SOMEONE JUST CAME IN THE DOOR
+SOMEONE JUST CAME IN THE DOOR<br>
 LIKE NO ONE I EVER SAW BEFORE

 ---

+I FEEL – <br>
 I FEEL –
-I FEEL –
-I DON’T KNOW WHERE YOU CAME FROM

 ---

+I DON’T KNOW WHERE YOU CAME FROM<br>
 I WISH I DID, I FEEL SO DUMB

+---

 I FEEL –

 ---

-YOUR SWAGGER AND YOUR BEARING
+YOUR SWAGGER AND YOUR BEARING<br>
 AND THE JUST-RIGHT CLOTHES YOU’RE WEARING

 ---

-YOUR SHORT HAIR AND YOUR DUNGAREES AND YOUR LACE UP BOOTS AND YOUR KEYS, OH, YOUR RING OF KEYS
+YOUR SHORT HAIR AND YOUR DUNGAREES <br>
+AND YOUR LACE UP BOOTS

 ---

+AND YOUR KEYS, OH<br>
+YOUR RING OF KEYS

+---

-I THOUGHT IT WAS SUPPOSED TO BE WRONG
+I THOUGHT IT WAS SUPPOSED TO BE WRONG<br>
 BUT YOU SEEM OKAY WITH BEING STRONG

 ---

 I WANT –

 YOU’RE SO –

+---

 IT’S PROB’LY CONCEITED TO SAY

 ---

 BUT I THINK WE’RE ALIKE IN A CERTAIN WAY

+---

 I, UM –

 ---

-YOUR SWAGGER AND YOUR BEARING
+YOUR SWAGGER AND YOUR BEARING<br>
 AND THE JUST-RIGHT CLOTHES YOU’RE WEARING

 ---

-YOUR SHORT HAIR AND YOUR DUNGAREES AND YOUR LACE UP BOOTS AND YOUR KEYS, OH, YOUR RING OF KEYS
+YOUR SHORT HAIR AND YOUR DUNGAREES <br>
+AND YOUR LACE UP BOOTS

 ---

+AND YOUR KEYS, OH<br>
+YOUR RING OF KEYS

+---

-DO YOU FEEL MY HEART SAYING HI?
+DO YOU FEEL MY HEART <br>
+SAYING HI?

+---

-IN THIS WHOLE LUNCHEONETTE WHY AM I THE ONLY ONE
+IN THIS WHOLE LUNCHEONETTE <br>
+WHY AM I THE ONLY ONE

+---

 WHO SEES YOU’RE BEAUTIFUL—

+No.

 ---

-No.
 I MEAN… HANDSOME

 ---

 YOUR SWAGGER AND YOUR BEARING

 AND THE JUST-RIGHT CLOTHES YOU’RE WEARING

 ---

-YOUR SHORT HAIR AND YOUR DUNGAREES AND YOUR LACE UP BOOTS AND YOUR KEYS
+YOUR SHORT HAIR AND YOUR DUNGAREES <br>
-OH, YOUR RING OF KEYS
+AND YOUR LACE UP BOOTS

 ---

+AND YOUR KEYS, OH <br>
+YOUR RING OF KEYS

+---

+I KNOW YOU <br>
 I KNOW YOU

+---

 I KNOW YOU

-I KNOW YOU
+---

 ---

 [PHONE RINGS]